Gamocosm/Gamocosm/README.md

 #### Tests

-1. Run `./env.sh rake test` (parallel to Sidekiq).
+- `./env.sh rake test` for everything (uses API token from "env.sh")
-1. Will create servers using the Digital Ocean api token from "env.sh".
+- `./env.sh rake test:functionals test:units` for local tests
-1. If nothing fails tests should delete everything they create.
+- If nothing fails tests should delete everything they create.

 - Because there's a lot of infrastructure (see below, "Technical details"), sometimes tests will fail for random reasons
 - I have not found a good workaround for this